Should you pay off debt with the BankAmericard?

 0% intro APR on balance transfers

-The standout benefit of the BankAmericard credit card is its zero-interest offer on both purchase and balance transfers.
-Note, balance transfers must be made in the first 60 days after opening an account in order to qualify, and any balance transfers made after this date will be subject to the regular APR (14.24 percent to 24.24 percent variable).
+The standout benefit of the BankAmericard credit card is its zero-interest offer on both purchase and balance transfers for 21 billing cycles.
+Note, balance transfers must be made in the first 60 days after opening an account in order to qualify, and any balance transfers made after this date will be subject to the regular APR (15.74 percent to 25.74 percent variable).
 With one of the longest balance transfer offers on the market, you can easily pay down debt without accumulating additional interest and jump-start getting your finances in order.

 Balance transfer fee

-The card does come with a balance transfer fee of 3 percent or $10, whichever is greater.
+The card does come with a balance transfer fee of 3 percent of the amount of each transfer.
 Because of this fee, you should think carefully about whether a balance transfer is worth it for your situation.
 However, since the interest being charged on your current balance is likely higher than 3 percent, this card can still save you a significant amount on interest in the long run.

 If you’re dead set on avoiding a balance transfer fee, you still have options.
 Consider reading through our guide to the best balance transfer cards with no balance transfer fee — but note that these cards’ offers are less generous than that of the BankAmericard.